d0minicO/unimachR/README.md

-Takes a character vector of uniprot ids (ids=ids) and a table of hgnc compliant gene mappings (hgnc.table) # # downloaded April 2022 https://github.com/waldronlab/HGNChelper/blob/master/data/hgnc.table.rda, can download use table from dowens github
+Takes a character vector of uniprot ids (ids=ids) and a table of hgnc compliant gene mappings (hgnc.table) # # downloaded April 2022 https://github.com/waldronlab/HGNChelper/blob/master/data/hgnc.table.rda

 Note, the deleted uniprot IDs database is not necessary now after tweaking code. when scraping uniprot IDs, empty entries will not cause error and will just be saved into a new output df so they can be checked against the deleted IDs database later, if desired